2014 United States elections: Gubernatorial elections

 Elections were held for the governorships of 36 U.S. states and three U.S. territories.
 The Republican Party won 24 of the 36 state governorships for a net gain of two seats, as they picked up open Democratic-held seats in Arkansas, Maryland and Massachusetts and defeated incumbent governor Pat Quinn in Illinois, while Republican incumbents Tom Corbett of Pennsylvania and Sean Parnell of Alaska respectively lost to Democrat Tom Wolf and independent Bill Walker.
 This cycle marked the first time an incumbent governor running for re-election in Pennsylvania lost in the modern era.
 The final total, as a result, was 31 Republican governors, 18 Democratic governors, and one independent governor.
 In the table below, the US state governorships held by Democrats included: California, Colorado, Connecticut, Delaware, Hawaii, Kentucky, Minnesota, Missouri, Montana, New York, Oregon, Rhode Island, Virginia, Vermont, Washington, and West Virginia in addition to Washington, DC and Virgin Islands.

+Ballot measures

+Many states had voters reject or approve ballot measures.